 My first job was as a Librarian Page.
 I shelved book returns.
-A never ending job that allowed stolen moments to hide behind book aisles, and fall in love with what books taught.
-And, more importantly, this job bought me my first horse.
+A never ending task that allowed stolen moments to hide behind book aisles.
+And, fall in love with what books taught.
+More importantly, this job bought me my first horse.

 So it fit that my journey would be filled with these same passions.
 Reflecting back, I was one of the lucky ones.
 I knew early on what I wanted.